tumarkin/vandelay/README.md

 **Low Priority**

 * Output to other formats (e.g. DOCX)
-* Warn user on nested substitutions.
+* Warn user on substitutions name non-exclusions, but allow for substitutions in substitutions.

 # Contributing
 To do